Stanley Argyle: Political career

 After further study in the United Kingdom, he went into general practice in Kew and was later a pioneer of radiology in Australia.
 He was a member of the Kew City Council from 1898 to 1905 and was mayor from in 1903 to 1905.
-During World War I, he was consultant radiologist to the Australian Imperial Force in Egypt, France and England.
-He returned to Australia in 1917 with the rank of Lieutenant-Colonel and resumed his medical practice at the Alfred Hospital in Melbourne.
+During the First World War, he was consultant radiologist to the Australian Imperial Force in Egypt, France and England.
+He returned to Australia in 1917 with the rank of lieutenant colonel and resumed his medical practice at the Alfred Hospital in Melbourne.
 He invested in the pasteurization of milk and citrus growing.

 In 1920, Argyle was elected to the Victorian Legislative Assembly for the seat of Toorak as an independent Nationalist.
 Between 1923 and 1928, he was Chief Secretary and Minister for Health in the ministries of Harry Lawson, John Allan, Alexander Peacock and William McPherson.
 When McPherson resigned as leader of the Nationalist Party, Argyle was chosen to succeed him and, in 1931, the party was renamed the United Australia Party (UAP).
 He led the opposition to Ned Hogan's minority Labor Party government, which was unable to cope with the effects of the Great Depression and was heavily defeated at the May 1932 elections.

 Argyle formed a coalition government with the Country Party, led by Allan and later by Albert Dunstan.
 The government had a huge majority – 45 seats to Labor's 16.
 Ministers included the rising star of the UAP, Robert Menzies, who became Deputy Premier, Attorney-General and Minister for Railways.
 Argyle, a firm fiscal conservative, held to the orthodox view that in a time of depression government spending must be cut so that the budget remained in balance.
 This soon brought him into conflict with both the trade unions and the farmers, but at the time there seemed to be no alternative policy.
 Argyle was lucky in that the economy began to improve from 1932, and the unemployment rate fell from 27 percent in 1932 to 20 percent in 1934 and 14 percent in 1935.
 That led a reduction in unemployment relief payments and an increase in taxation revenue, easing the state's financial crisis.